Logo

 1. Follicular growth and rupture: As the egg matures and the follicle expands, it might cause discomfort in the surrounding tissue.

-2. Peritoneal irritation: When the egg is released from the ovary, it might cause minor vaginal bleeding, which in turn irritates the peritoneum, leading to pain.
+2. Peritoneal irritation: When the egg is released from the ovary, it might cause minor vaginal bleeding, which in turn irritates the peritoneum, leading you to feel pain.

 3. Prostaglandin release: These hormone-like substances may be released during ovulation, causing contractions in the smooth muscle of the uterus and fallopian tubes, leading to pain.